philipturner/MM4/README.md

 # TODO List

 MM4
-- Ensure the Metal plugin does *not* exist
 - Attempt to test with the OpenMM binary not downloaded
-- Update the Swift package to use the latest version of swift-atomics
 - Upgrade to Swift 6.1, fix the concurrent code.
 Do this after the compiler headaches from C dylibs/DLLs are figured out.
+- Update the Swift package to use the latest version of swift-atomics
 - Test integration with molecular-renderer, with the package's 'add-simulators' branch downloading the branch of MM4 for the time being.
   - Open the 'add-simulators' branch exactly at this point.
 You'll be working solely inside the MM4 repo for quite a while.
+- Once the entire software stack works on macOS, repeat the process on Windows.
 - Push an updated version of DocC that lacks the minimizer

 # MM4